EronAlves1996/data-structures-and-algorithms/annotations-dsa/Exercises.md

 0 + 32  - (10 * 0) + (15 - 5) = 32 - 10 = 22

+#### 6.8

+The value of f would be 10, because only successfully dequeues operations increment f, regardless of enqueues.
 #### 7.1

 | **Method**    | **Return value** | **List contents**            |